ytabatabaee/CASTLES/README.md

 ## Usage Instructions

-**Input:** A file containing a species tree and a file containing a set of gene trees, both in newick format.
+**Input:** A file containing a species tree and a file containing a set of single-copy gene trees, both in newick format.

 **Output:** A file containing the species tree in newick format, annotated with substitution unit (SU) branch lengths.

-Running CASTLES is currently a two-step approach, but in the future it will be available to use inside the tool [ASTER](https://github.com/chaoszhang/ASTER).
+Running CASTLES is currently a two-step approach, but in the future it will be available to use inside the species tree estimation software [ASTER](https://github.com/chaoszhang/ASTER).
 1) Annotate branches of the species tree with quartet statistics using [ASTER](https://github.com/chaoszhang/ASTER).
 2) Assign final branch lengths to each branch of the species tree using `castles.py`.